avalon60/OraTAPI/README.md

 ### Legacy: extracted source distribution install

 The packaged `.tar.gz` source distribution and `setup.sh` / `setup.ps1` are still available for the legacy extracted-install model.
-That path remains supported for now, but it is no longer the preferred deployment method.
+This path is retained only for compatibility with existing extracted installs.
+It is no longer the recommended deployment or upgrade method.

 If you are moving away from an older extracted install, you do not need to preserve the old installation directory itself.
 OraTAPI stores user-owned runtime data under `~/OraTAPI` rather than inside the install tree, so you can remove the old extracted install and perform a fresh install without losing your profiles, active configuration, instantiated templates, CSV files, or profile-local Oracle Instant Client files.